Our Take on the Best Camera and Lens Combos for Wildlife Photography

 Consider Buying Used or Renting Gear First

-Getting into wildlife photography can be a significant investment but it doesn’t have to break the bank.
+Getting into wildlife photography can be a significant investment, but it doesn’t have to break the bank.
 If you're not ready to commit to a full gear purchase, or if you want to try out high-end equipment before making a decision, consider these two smart alternatives:

 Shop or Rent Local